segmentio/segment-docs/src/connections/functions/insert-functions.md

 To change which event type the handler listens to, you can rename it to the name of the message type.
 For example, if you rename this function `onIdentify`, it listens for "Identify" events instead.

-> info ""
-> To ensure the Destination processes an event payload modified by the Function, return the `event` object at the handler's end.
+To ensure the Destination processes an event payload modified by the function, return the `event` object at the handler's end.

 > info ""
 > Functions' runtime includes a `fetch()` polyfill using a `node-fetch` package.
 Check out the [node-fetch documentation](https://www.npmjs.com/package/node-fetch){:target="_blank"} for usage examples.